View the project on GitHub. jakob-schuster/matchbox

 bcs = fasta('my_barcodes.fa')

-if read is [_ primer bc.seq linker bc.seq _]
+if read matches [_ primer bc.seq linker bc.seq _]

 for bc in bcs =>